Managing the Global Impact of America’s Rebalance to Asia

 - Similar exchanges with senior U.S. officials and commanders responsible for security operations in key strategic regions outside of Asia that may be affected, positively or negatively, by the rebalance

-- Major international research trips to Europe for interviews with senior policy officials and subject matter experts in key NATO countries and at Supreme Headquarters Allied Powers Europe (SHAPE), NATO, the European Union, U.S. European Command (USEUCOM), and U.S. Africa Command (USAFRICOM); to the Middle East and the Arab Gulf for interviews in Israel, selected Gulf Cooperation Council (GCC) countries, and Turkey; and to the Asia-Pacific region for visits to the headquarters of the U.S. Pacific Command (USPACOM), Japan, South Korea, Australia, and possibly Singapore and the Philippines
+- Research trips to Europe for interviews with senior policy officials and subject matter experts in key NATO countries and at Supreme Headquarters Allied Powers Europe (SHAPE), NATO, the European Union, U.S. European Command (USEUCOM), and U.S. Africa Command (USAFRICOM); to the Middle East and the Arab Gulf for interviews in Israel, selected Gulf Cooperation Council (GCC) countries, and Turkey; and to the Asia-Pacific region for visits to the headquarters of the U.S. Pacific Command (USPACOM), Japan, South Korea, and Australia